Skip to content

 • by

-JavaScript has a Boolean data type and a boolean variable value is one that can either be TRUE or FALSE.
+JavaScript has a Boolean data type and a Boolean variable value can be TRUE or FALSE.
 The boolean function returns the boolean value of a variable.

-• The boolean primitive type that has two values of true and false.
+• The boolean primitive type has two values of true and false.

 • The Boolean object is an object wrapper for a boolean value.